 Set to run from February 2-6 at the Atlantic City Convention Center in the heart of the “Jersey Shore” resort area, the 32nd annual show will give snow-weary East Coast residents an opportunity to inspect the innovative electric propulsion systems produced by Elco Motor Yachts of Athens, NY as well as enjoy an exhibit co-sponsored by Elco, “The History of Boating in America.”

 Nominated for Cruising World Boat of the Year in the 30 Feet and Under class, Hunter’s unique craft was named a Green Award winner by Sail magazine and has proven to be a head-turner wherever it has been displayed.
 While a Hunter 27E will not be on display, representatives of Elco Motor Yachts will be on hand to answer questions related to the craft’s “zero emission” electric motor, which produces no noise, vibration, heat or fumes and has an unparalleled emission rating.
-The propulsion system installed in the Hunter 27E uses a 3-phase AC motor with but one moving part that offers the same thrust as a 14 hp diesel engine.
+The propulsion system installed in the Hunter 27E uses a 3-phase AC motor with but one moving part that offers the same thrust as a 14 hp diesel motor.
 State of the art batteries provide 6-8 hours of power before needing a recharge, which may be supplied by either shore power or the optional “Energy” package that combines onboard solar panels and a wind generator.
 It is seen by many as a mainstay of pleasure boating in the future.

 For those unfamiliar with Elco, the company is the nation’s oldest manufacturer of electric boats, with a heritage and reputation for quality dating to the 1893 World’s Columbian Exposition in Chicago.
 This heritage will be illustrated by the 1899 Elco electric launch that will be the centerpiece of the “History of Boating” exhibit, which will also include a fully restored 1937 Syracuse Electric launch.